One-on-Ones

 2. Recap & Progress Update (10 mins)

-A quick recap of action items from our last one-on-one as well as a high level progress update on current tasks and projects.
+A quick recap of action items from our previous one-on-one as well as a high level progress update on current tasks and projects.
 This is not the place to get in depth about any task or project but more an opportunity to discuss workload and gain clarity on prioritisation, if required.
 This is also a chance to discuss extra support and resources for tasks and projects, again if required.

 • Recap and runthrough of action points from last check-in.